-A winter blizzard is dumping snow so hard and fast that it looks like a white blanket hangs over your house.
-You're worried about the roof, so up the ladder you go to shovel off snow.
+A blizzard can dump snow so hard and fast that you suddenly find a giant blanket of white hanging over your house.
+You worry about whether your roof can support so much frozen water, so up the ladder you go to shovel some of it off.
 And you slip and fall.

-Or maybe the water pipes freeze and burst after days without power.
-And you need groceries, but the plows haven't cleared the streets yet.
+Or maybe the water pipes freeze and burst after days without power and heat.
+And you need groceries, but the plows haven’t cleared the streets yet.

 Blizzards are a winter wonder, all right.
 But they’re also potentially dangerous disasters that can disrupt lives and wreak havoc on a home.

 Preparing the house inside and out is your best protection.
 But give yourself plenty of time, and heed weather warnings.

 “I think people underestimate snow,” says John Lindsay, a member of the American Red Cross Scientific Advisory Council.
 “They may not appreciate how heavy it can get.
 It’s hard to shovel, it brings down power lines, and it blocks roads.
 And their 4-wheel-drive SUVs won’t get through everything.”

 Follow these tips to safeguard your home and family.

 Most roofs can support 20 pounds per square foot of snow, according to the Insurance Institute for Business & Home Safety, or IBHS.

 Homes in areas prone to heavy snow may have been designed to handle even more than that.
 Your local building department will know if your home is one of them.